Becoming the writer you want to be isn’t an overnight process, but it is achievable one if you do it the Author Alchemy way.

 The Yellow stage is one of wisdom through purification.
 You’ve been through the chaos of the Black stage, found clarity in the White stage, and will now grow a bit wiser as you traverse the Yellow stage.

 This stage is comprised of two processes, Fermentation and Distillation — both of which lead a new Alchemist into the new life she is creating for herself.

 When we’re in the Yellow Wisdom stage, we’re finally starting to move in the right direction because we know what we need and we’ve wizened up.
 Where we once would have floundered, waffled, and put off making decisions, we now feel confident in our decisions, choices, and strategies.
 We know we’re going in the right direction and we feel great about it.
-We are so close to Fiction Alchemy when we get here!
+We are so close to Author Alchemy when we get here!

 How to find your writer wisdom:

 - Believe that you have a place in this community and you CAN find your tribe.
 Check out the interview with V.E.
 Schwab about “Cultivating Stubborn Hope & Earning Your Way Into The Tribe” on the 88 Cups of Tea podcast.

 - Know that finding your voice means moving past fear.
 Check out Sacha T. Y. Fortuné’s essay on finding her voice as a Trinidadian writer.